albrechtjonas/Java-Game-Snake/README.md

 2. Make sure you have JVM downloaded if not find ways to download for your operating system

-3. Open terminal and type java (space) -jar (space) and drag the executable jar file in and press enter
+3. Open terminal and type java (space) -5jar (space) and drag the executable jar file in and press enter

 4. And the game sho4uld be ready to go